The Probability of Intransitivity in Dice and Close Elections: Introduction

 Another feature of the $T_\rho$ operator is that for noise sensitive functions (which \cite{Kal10} proved to be exactly those that result in chaotic elections without conditioning) the value $|T_\rho f(\mathbf{x})|$ is $o(1)$ with high probability over $\mathbf{x}$.
-A possible interpretation of this fact is that elections according to a noise sensitive function are almost always close.
+If we decide to use $|T_\rho f(\mathbf{x})|$ as a measure of closeness, then this fact can be given the following (though by no means the only possible) interpretation: elections held according to a noise sensitive function are almost always close.

 Recall our ``majority of triplets'' function $f$ and define the event $\cF_{\rho, d}$ as

 At first sight, \eqref{eq:44} suggests that the event $\cF_{\rho, d}$, with $\rho=1/3$ and $d = o(\sqrt{m})$, should cause the expectation term in \eqref{eq:44} to vanish and the probability of Condorcet paradox to approach $1/4$.
 Surprisingly, this is not the case for $f$: